EvgenyLeukhin/js-book/README.md

 # JS-book

 My learning JS-repo.
-Content created by React with markdown-with-front-matter-loader
+Content created by React with react-markdown and raw-loader with code highlighting by react-syntax-highlighter.

 1. Add md-file to content folder (./src/content/...);
 2. Require this file to const (./src/components/RequireMd.jsx);